 These abilities replace the blue mage’s standard Limit Breaks.

 Beginning at 1st level, as a swift action, a mime can use these abilities to mimic abilities seen, for a number of times per day equal to his blue mage level + his Charisma modifier.
-All mimicry powers have a range of 30 feet plus 5 feet per blue mage level.
+All mimicry powers have a range of 30 feet plus 5 feet per blue mage level and only lasts for the round.
 Using the mimicry abilities requires the mime to copy from creatures or humanoids either from a round before or in the same round of initiative.
 The mime can’t use any abilities gained from his mimicry powers to qualify for a feat, prestige class, or other options.

 - Mimic Extraordinary Ability: The miming skill of a mime is legendary.
 A mime can perform any extraordinary ability that he can see in use.
 The mime cannot mimic an ability that uses appendages he does not have (a mime could mimic a beastmaster’s rage, but he could not mimic a fire dragon’s dragon breath) nor can he mimic an ability from a creature whose HD exceeds 1.5 times his own.
 May even mimic abilities without needing to spend resources (for example, ki powers, grit deeds, ruby arcana, etc.)

 - Mimic Feat: A mime can mimic any feat he sees in use.
 The mime must meet all prerequisites of the feat in order to mimic it.
 The mime retains the feat until he uses this ability again.

 - Mimic Limit Break: A mime can imitate the powerful limit breaks.
 This ability functions like mimic extraordinary ability, except it allows the mime to imitate a limit break.
 The mime must be under 50% health in order to initiate a limit break and still counts against his number of limit break usage.